 NOTE: CNA certification is a prerequisite to NRSG 267, a sophomore nursing clinical course.
 Admitted students should have wireless laptop access.

 UW-Eau Claire participates in the statewide BSN completion (Collaboratve Nursing BSN@Home) program.
 It is a completion program that enables registered nurses with an associate degree or diploma in nursing to earn a baccalaureate degree.
-In addition, a satellite program is available in Marshfield, Wisconsin, in cooperation with Marshfield Clinic.
+In addition, a satellite program is available in Marshfield, Wisconsin, in cooperation with Marshfield Clinic Health System.
 For more information about these two programs, please refer to the separate program pages found on the Majors and Minors page.

 Formal application to the BSN traditional pre-licensure program must be made.
 Students are encouraged to apply during the semester in which 30 credits will be completed.
 The deadlines for filing applications to the College of Nursing and Health Sciences are Dec.
 1 and May 1.
 Students must specify whether they are applying to the Eau Claire site or to the Marshfield site.
 To be considered for admission to the nursing program, students must have: